BabylonJS/Documentation/content/features/featuresDeepDive/gui/gui.md

 The latest version can be found on our CDN at https://cdn.babylonjs.com/gui/babylon.gui.js.

 > ⚠️ WARNING: The CDN should not be used in production environments.
-Please use self-hosting for production.
 The purpose of our CDN is to serve Babylon packages to developers who are learning how to use the platform and for running small experiments.
 Once you've built an application and are ready to share it with the world at large, you should serve all packages from your own CDN.

 And the source code is available on the main Babylon.js repo: https://github.com/BabylonJS/Babylon.js/tree/master/packages/dev/gui.